wykbees/news4c/index.md

 # News of the day

-## Donations pouring in support for C
+## Donations pouring in to support for C
 [8 Dec, 10:00 news4c] The campaign website for C is flooded with donations causing it to meldown.
 Staff reports that they were trying their best to restart the donation service.